KULL-Centre/PRISM/software/make_prism_files/README.txt

 To avoid reading in the huge vcf files every time, I made a directory with sub directories per chromosome that contains temporary files for each transcript.

-Specifically per transcript ID there are:
+Specifically per transcript ID there are a maximum of 6 files:
 1 file with missense mutations in exome data: .mis.exomes.tmp 1 file with missense mutations in genome data: .mis.genomes.tmp 1 file with synonymous mutations in exome data: .syn.exomes.tmp